shirotak/CellLine_HRD_DrugRes/data/README.md

-The following data files can be obtained from the corresponding websites.
+All data required for this study is publicly available from the following sites.
+Please refer to the terms, policies, and conditions/licenses for each data acquisition at your own responsibility.

 ## [GDSC1/2](https://www.cancerrxgene.org/downloads/bulk_download)
 - GDSC1_fitted_dose_response_25Feb20.xlsx